LiveSQLBench

 - 6Truly Live & Hidden Test:New databases and tasks are added over time.
 Each release features both open development and hidden test phases.
 The hidden test set from each release becomes the open development set for the next release, ensuring continuous evolution and fair evaluation.

-Currently, we release a LiveSQLBench-Base-Lite, featuring 18 end-user level databases with 270 tasks, HKB-JSON and the JSON operation in SQL for trial.
+• LiveSQLBench-Base-Lite, containing 18 NEW end-user level databases with NEW 270 tasks, featuring HKB-JSON and the JSON operation in SQL.

 LiveSQLBench Leaderboard